dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmMultipleStoreAssociations:

     :ref:`Multiple Store Associations(s) <dcmMultipleStoreAssociations>`",string,"Number of Storage Associations used for retrieve of Composite Objects.
 C-STORE SCP specific numbers can be specified by prefix '<AETitle>:'.
 If absent, only one Association will be used.
-May be supplemented by configured Multiple Store Associations for particular Archive Network AEs.
+Examples : 2 or STORESCP:3 May be supplemented by configured Multiple Store Associations for particular Archive Network AEs.

     (dcmMultipleStoreAssociations)"
     "